 Spulber serves as the Research Director of the Searle Center on Law, Regulation and Economic Growth at the Northwestern University Pritzker School of Law.
 Spulber has served as the founding Director of Kellogg’s International Business & Markets Program.

 Spulber’s research is in Antitrust, Innovation, Industrial Organization, International Economics, Management Strategy, and Law.
 Spulber has received 34 research grants, including grants from the National Science Foundation, the Ewing Marion Kauffman Foundation, and the United States Patent and Trademark Office (USPTO).

 Spulber has organized 30 law and economics conferences on innovation and entrepreneurship.
-Spulber has spoken at events organized by Oracle, Qualcomm, The Ewing Marion Kauffman Foundation, The General Accountability Office (GAO), The National Academies of Sciences, Engineering, and Medicine, The Federal Reserve Bank of Chicago, The Technology Policy Institute, and The Global Competition Review.
+Spulber has spoken at events organized by USPTO, The Ewing Marion Kauffman Foundation, The General Accountability Office (GAO), The National Academies of Sciences, Engineering, and Medicine, The Federal Reserve Bank of Chicago, The Technology Policy Institute, Oracle, Qualcomm, and The Global Competition Review.

 Antitrust, Innovation Economics, Microeconomics, Theory of the Firm, Entrepreneurship, Industrial Organization, International Economics, Law and Economics, Management Strategy.